Montana-class battleship: Initial design work

 Though the 33-knot design had been chosen for Iowa, it was clear to naval leadership that these would be exceptions to normal Navy doctrine, and that a reversion to the 27-knot standard-type battleship would occur with the next design.
 The primary consideration for this new class was the development of the super-heavy 2700 lb armor-piercing shell that had been developed during the construction of the North Carolina class.
 Standard design practice stated that battleships should be immune to guns of their own calibers at expected battle ranges, but the new super-heavy shell had significantly better penetrating power than older, lighter shells.
 None of the existing designs, from North Carolina to Iowa, were proof against the 2,700-pound shell, and the General Board wanted the next design to be better protected.
-They requested proposals from the Bureau of Construction and Repair (C&R) that conformed to the 45,000-ton limit, armed with twelve 16-inch guns, and capable of 27-knots.
+They requested proposals from the Bureau of Construction and Repair (C&R) that conformed to the 45,000-ton limit, armed with twelve 16-inch guns, and capable of 27 knots.

 C&R initially responded with a design labeled "BB 65A", which used South Dakota as a baseline, but increased the length to accommodate the fourth main battery turret.
 Displacement was already over the limit at 45435 LT, and the ship was only protected against the earlier 2250 lb AP shell.
 The design staff estimated that more than 2000 LT would be needed to protect the ship against the heavier shells.
-A second variant, "BB 65B" substituted twelve new 6 in /47 guns in place of the existing twenty 5 in/38 cal guns for their secondary batteries, but this increased displacement even further.
+A second variant, "BB 65B" substituted twelve new 6 in/47 cal guns in place of the existing twenty 5 in/38 cal guns for their secondary batteries, but this increased displacement even further.
 Another pair of designs, "BB 65C" and "65D", adopted three quadruple main battery turrets instead of four triple turrets, which accounted for some 1600 LT of weight savings.
 This latter pair mirrored the first set in the use of 5-inch and 6-inch secondaries.
 All of these designs were only protected against the 2,250 lb shell, but since "C" and "D" were below the displacement limit, C&R attempted to use the free weight to strengthen their armor with design "BB 65E".
 They realized that though the deck could be improved to provide a relatively narrow zone of immunity against plunging fire, strengthening the belt armor to protect against the heavier shell would increase displacement to as much as 55000 LT.